terraform-ibm-modules/tim-mcp/README.md

 **HTTP Server URLs:**
 - Server runs at: `http://host:port/`
 - MCP endpoint: `http://host:port/mcp`

+**Stateless Operation:**
+- No session IDs required for HTTP requests
+- Each request is processed independently
+- Ideal for load balancing and horizontal scaling
+- Simplified client implementation

 **Production HTTPS:**
 For production deployments requiring HTTPS, use nginx as a reverse proxy: